neurosity/neurosity-sdk-js/docs/getting-started.md

 title: Your First Node App
 ---

-Welcome to Neurosity's NotionJS documentation side.
+Welcome to the Neurosity SDK documentation site.
 To begin, you'll need to set up an account one time with Neurosity via [console.neurosity.co](https://console.neurosity.co/).
 Learn how to [create an account with Neurosity Developer Console](https://support.neurosity.co/hc/en-us/articles/360036196792).

 ## Prerequisites